calamitymandy/42_pipex/README.md

 So any input read from standard input will now be read from the 1st param instead.
 And any output written in standard output will now be written into the 2nd param instead.

+The execve function will try every possible path with the cmd to find the correct one.
+If the command does not exist, execve will do nothing and return -1; else, it will execute the cmd, delete all ongoing processes and exit.

 ```
 int execve(const char *path, char *const argv[], char *envp[]);
 * path: the path to our command